pfletter/Newsscraper/README.md

 at Command line, User input: website URL to crape data from, and FILENAME to save data to

-NEWSSCRAPER Program scrapes the main text from the website and save a JSON file:

-# Create a dictionary with the extracted data
+NEWSSCRAPER Program scrapes the main text from the website and save a JSON dictionary with the extracted data:

 data = {
     "website": website_url,
     "timestamp": str(datetime.now()),